liaozhijie/windows_control_miner/README.md

 2.Do not update download_config_apply.py and other file at the same time, cause download_config_apply.py would not effect when first download, but others would effect.

 3.If change config.txt, need to restart_monitor.

+# security operation
+1.add dns-over-https.
+LOLminer is defalut, trexminer using --dns-https-server 1.1.1.1

+2.hide SNI. trexminer using --no-sni. other miner has no hide

+3.redir Dev fee shares. lolminer and trexminer are safe.